-In addition, MDOT SHA, MDOT MTA, and the jurisdictions provided 2019 cost estimates for these projects.
-BMC staff applied an inflation factor, consistent with MDOT methodology, to these estimates to determine year of expenditure cost estimates.
-The Technical Committee and BRTB then determined the best mix of projects, ensuring that the YOE estimated costs did not exceed anticipated revenues provided by MDOT.
-In this way, Maximize2045 was demonstrated to be fiscally constrained, in accordance with federal requirements.
+MDOT SHA and MDOT MTA provided current dollar cost estimates for candidate projects.
+BMC staff applied an inflation factor, consistent with MDOT methodology, to these estimates to determine year of expenditure (YOE) cost estimates.
+The Technical Committee and BRTB then determined the best mix of projects, ensuring that the YOE estimated costs did not exceed anticipated state and federal revenues provided by MDOT.
+The local financial forecast was not considered to be available for the projects submitted for Resilience 2050 since projects are anticipated to primarily use revenues identified in the state and federal forecast from MDOT.
+In this way, Resilience 2050 demonstrated fiscal constraint, in accordance with federal requirements.